 - Leaders had the experience, capacity and skills to deliver the service strategy and address risks to it. - They were knowledgeable about issues and priorities relating to the quality and future of services.
-They understood the challenges and were addressing them. - Leaders at all levels were visible and approachable. - Senior management was accessible throughout the operational period, with an effective on-call system that staff were able to use. - The provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the service.
-The senior management team in the service had been recently established and comprised the Chief Operating Officer, the Head of Clinical Operations, the Head of Quality and Governance, and GP Clinical Lead.
-Each member of the management team had clear roles and responsibilities reporting to the Chair of the Board, who was also the CQC Registered Manager.
-The management team reported directly to the directors.
+They understood the challenges and were addressing them. - Leaders at all levels were visible and approachable.
+They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership. - Senior management was accessible throughout the operational period, with an effective on-call system that staff were able to use. - The provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the service.
+The leadership team within the service had changed significantly since our last inspection.
+A recently appointed Chief Operating Officer was in place, with oversight of all the provider's operations, including those out of the scope of this inspection and their CQC registration.
+The provider was going through a restructure and reallocation of roles and responsibilities to suit staff strengths and expertise.